McGrapefruit/pink-quanta/content/spaces/Obsidian/My Obsidian Terminology.md

 So, I wanted something which suits my passion, so I named and built my system on the analogy of physical particles.

 ### Types of notes / content

+> [!info]  DONT DO THIS AT HOME
+>
+> This is my terminology, I am sharing it for inspiration on ways to categorize your notes – in case you are curious.
+>
+> Dont make the mistake in copying those for yourself.
+I mean you are allowed if you want, but I really cant reccomend it.
+Do the thing that feels intuitive to your brain and your way of thinking

 Everything starts with a **QUANTUM**, which is a fluctuating thought I wrote down.
 Either they get linked to other notes, grow and persist, or they die - like a seedling that is not watered - or like the synaptic connection between two neurons that is not being used.
 My inbox is structured similarly to the [Hot-cool Inbox](https://notes.linkingyourthinking.com/Atlas/Inbox) from the LYT-framework.
 That way I keep track of older Quanta and can decide how to proceed with these notes.